sr99622/onvif-mcp/docs/FIREWALL.md

 - Do not open the ephemeral UDP range from `Anywhere` unless this is a temporary diagnostic step.
 Keep it restricted to trusted camera subnets and interfaces.
 - If the kernel ephemeral range differs from `32768 60999`, use the live range from `/proc/sys/net/ipv4/ip_local_port_range`.
 - If cameras live on a different subnet, add a matching interface/subnet rule for that subnet instead of broadening the existing rules.
 - Routed traffic remains denied by default.
-That is intentional for the isolated camera network unless a separate runbook explicitly requires forwarding.
+That is intentional for the isolated camera network.